 A. Reference Oils and Parameters

 The prediction error monitoring parameter is Parameter 1 and the severity adjustment only parameter is Parameter 2.
-The reference oils required for test stand and test laboratory calibration are reference oils accepted by the ASTM <Test Name> Surveillance Panel.
+The reference oils required for test stand calibration are reference oils accepted by the ASTM <Test Name> Surveillance Panel.
 The targets for the current reference oils for each parameter are presented below.

 PARAMETER 1